 It’s a sad fact that many medications are so overpriced that the majority of patients simply cannot afford them.
-Unfortunately, the only FDA approved oral medication for IC (Elmiron) has risen in price dramatically with some patients reporting that they are paying more than $2000 per prescription.
+The only FDA approved oral medication for IC (Elmiron) has risen in price dramatically with some patients reporting that they are paying more than $2000 per prescription.
 Fortunately, more affordable alternatives are available, particularly the OTC supplements (under $50 per month) now suggested by the American Urological Association in Step One of their IC Treatment Guidelines.
-There are also variety of programs that may help you find drugs at a far lower cost.
-There’s no shame in utilizing these programs, though you might have to jump through some hoops to get there! – Jill O.
+There are also variety of drug assistance programs that may help you find drugs at a far lower cost though you may have to jump some hoops to get there! – Jill O.

 Strategies For Saving Money On Medications

 Prescription drugs can be a costly medical expense, especially for senior citizens, those with chronic illnesses and/or limited incomes.
 A simple prescription for Elmiron, for example, can cost more than $700 a month if it’s not covered by health or drug insurance.
 Here are some quick, easy tips that can help you reduce some of your drug costs.
 If you have any additional suggestions, please let us know!!
 We’re always looking for more tips that can help other patients.

 - Talk with your doctor – Ask for medications which are lower in cost, including generic medications when available.
 If you discover that a new prescription is beyond your budget, call your doctor immediately and ask if any different, less expensive medications, could work instead.
 Ask the pharmacist too!
 Be honest about your limitations.
 There’s no shame in saying that it’s too expensive.
 We don’t want you to choose between buying food and medications.